cloudfoundry/ibm-websphere-liberty-buildpack/docs/logging.md

 _You should be careful not to expose this information inadvertently_, for example by posting standard error stream contents or the contents of `<app dir>/.buildpack-diagnostics/buildpack.log` to a public discussion list.

 ## Logger Usage
-The `LoggerFactory` class in the `JavaBuildpack::Diagnostics` module manages a single instance of a subclass of the standard Ruby `Logger`.
+The `LoggerFactory` class in the `LibertyBuildpack::Diagnostics` module manages a single instance of a subclass of the standard Ruby `Logger`.
 In normal usage, the `Buildpack` class creates a logger which is shared by all other classes and which is retrieved from the `LoggerFactory` as necessary: